Michigan

 - Transferred warranty rights: If the warranty transfers to the second owner per the warranty terms

-Even when Michigan's state lemon law does not apply, the federal Magnuson-Moss Warranty Act may protect consumers with used vehicles still under a written warranty.
-This federal law applies to any consumer product with a written warranty and allows consumers to recover attorney fees if they prevail.
+Even when Michigan's state lemon law does not apply, the Magnuson-Moss Warranty Act (15 U.S.C.
+2301) may protect consumers with used vehicles still under a written warranty.
+Because Magnuson-Moss covers any consumer product with a written warranty, a used-car buyer who gets a defective vehicle while an unexpired manufacturer warranty is in effect can pursue a federal warranty claim and recover attorney fees if successful.

 Title Branding for Buyback Vehicles